-I built a sequencer as my final project for 6.115, a class on microcontrollers and embedded systems.
-The goal was to bring an embedded software project from concept to working prototype, and create something cool and creative along the way!
-You can find demos of my sequencer making drum patterns and melodies in the videos below.
+I built a grid sequencer as my final project for MIT 6.115, a class on microcontrollers and embedded systems.
+My goal was to bring a creative embedded software project from concept to fully-functional prototype.
+You can find demo videos of my sequencer below.

-Grid instruments, like the Novation Launchpad, are often used in electronic music production and live performance to create looping sound patterns.
+Grid instruments, like the Novation Launchpad, are often used in electronic music production to create looping patterns of sounds.
 A simple one works like this:

 Setting Up the Button Pad

 To assemble a grid with 4 rows and 8 columns, I bought 2 SparkFun 4x4 button pads, the corresponding breakout PCBs and bezels, and 3mm common anode RGB LEDs.